 |*Your payment will vary due to differing disbursement dates and variable interest rate.
 This estimated payment is based on a 7% interest rate and 180 month repayment period.|

 You can use this loan calculator to get a specific estimate of your monthly payments depending on the amount you plan to borrow.

 When thinking about repayment, please take into consideration your citizenship country, economic situation, exchange rates, and job prospects.
 Our office is available by phone, email and in-person to have conversations around what amount to borrow.
 Visit our Contact Us page to set up an appointment

-- Start at this page: Find a Private Loan: Harvard University Graduate & Professional Students and read the important information there.
+- Review the University Student Financial Services’ page on Finding a Private Loan for Harvard University Graduate & Professional Students and read the important information there.

-- When you have selected a lender, please complete the Preliminary Private Loan Request Form and submit it to the Office of Financial Aid.
+- Once you have contacted a lender and been pre-approved for a loan, please complete the Preliminary Private Loan Request Form and submit it to the Office of Financial Aid.
 This is an important step in securing and finalizing your aid for the year.

 Once we have received and reviewed your response to the Preliminary Private Loan Request Form, you will receive an email indicating that your MyFinaid is updated.
 This information will be sent to the Admissions Office and can be used as part of your financial certification for your visa application.

 While some loan programs do not require a U.S. co-signer, applying with an eligible U.S. cosigner may offer more favorable terms and conditions.
 International students who have a U.S. co-signer should review loan options on both the “Graduate” and “International” pages on ELMSelect